can you drink alcohol while on weight loss injections

 Frequently Asked Questions

-Should I consult my doctor before consuming alcohol while on GLP-1 weight loss injections?
+When should I completely avoid alcohol on weight loss injections?

 Disclaimer & Editorial Standards